sketch-hq/sketch-assistant-core-rules/README.md

 Rule functions can run in Node against plain Sketch file JSON, so the Mac Sketch app isn't required while actively developing rule logic.

-When creating a new rule in this repo:
+When creating a new rule in this repository:

-1. Copy and paste one of the existing rule folders in `src/` as a starting point
+1. Copy and paste one of the existing rule folders in `src/` as a starting point.
-1. Open up the Mac Sketch app and create some example Sketch files to use as test fixtures.
-These should demonsteate scenarios where you'd expect your rule to report violations
+1. Create some example `.sketch` files to use as test fixtures with Sketch.
+These should demonstrate scenarios where you'd expect your rule to report violations.
-1. Start up Jest in watch mode `yarn test --watch`
+1. Start up Jest in watch mode `yarn test --watch`.
-1. Write some tests that fully exercise the rule logic.
-Invoke the rule against your Sketch file fixtures and assert that the rule reports the correct violations
+1. Write tests that fully cover the rule logic.
+Invoke the rule against your Sketch file fixtures and assert that the rule reports the correct violations.
-1. Don't forget to add your rule to the Assistant definition in `src/index.ts`
+1. Don't forget to add your rule to the Assistant definition in `src/index.ts`.

 #### Releases

-This repo uses [Atlassian Changesets](https://github.com/atlassian/changesets) to automate the npm release process.
+This repository uses [Atlassian Changesets](https://github.com/atlassian/changesets) to automate the npm release process.
 Read the docs for more information, but the top-level summary is:

-- A GitHub Action maintains a permanently open PR that when merged will publish the package to npm with the latest changes and an automatically determined semver
+- A GitHub Action maintains a permanently open PR that when merged will publish the package to npm with the latest changes and an automatically determined semver.
-- If the work you do in a PR should affect the next release, then you need to commit a "changeset" to the repo together with the rest of your code changes - do this by running `yarn changeset`.
-  You'll be asked to provide a change type (major, minor or patch) and a message
+- If the work you do in a PR should affect the next release, then you need to commit a "changeset" to the repository together with the rest of your code changes - do this by running `yarn changeset`.
+You'll be asked to provide a change type (major, minor or patch) and a message.

 #### Internationalization